Mailbird Blog

 3. You can use Visual Basic code to create a macro.

-Create unified inbox in Outlook with macros
+Create unified inbox in Outlook with macros - macro security settings

-Create unified inbox in Outlook with macros
+Create unified inbox in Outlook with macros - macro security settings

 Then you need to restart Outlook and open a new project in the VBA editor and the code that will pull mail into a unified inbox.
 The code for the incoming messages will look like this:

-code for the incoming messages
+VBA code for incoming messages in Outlook unified inbox

-code for the incoming messages
+VBA code for incoming messages in Outlook unified inbox

 And the code for sent messages will look like this:

-code for sent messages
+VBA code for sent messages in Outlook unified inbox

-code for sent messages
+VBA code for sent messages in Outlook unified inbox

 An Easier and More Convenient Option to Get a Unified Mailbox

-• Manage accounts together or separately.
+• Manage accounts together or separately with one-click switching.

 And much more!
 A neatly designed interface makes the whole experience even more pleasant.
-Mailbird has all the features you love about convenient emails: organized folders, handy filters, attachment reminders, or undo send.
+Mailbird has all the features you love about convenient emails: organized folders, handy filters, attachment reminders, and undo send.
 By the way, the undo option gives you up to 30 seconds to change your mind and get your wrongly sent email back.

 Try Mailbird, the Best Windows app to Manage Multiple Email Accounts